 Student's Name : Date of Birth: Class/Yr:

 Date & Time of Incident:

 Date and time of concern :

 Your name:

 Job Title:

+Signature:

-Signature: Record the following factually:
+Record the following factually:

-Record the following factually.

 • Who:

-What - if recording a verbal disclosu re by a child, use their word d:
+• What - if recording a verbal disclosu re by a child, use their worc 1:

-5 , ,

 • Where:

 • When: (day and time)

-• Were there any WITNESSES: What the students account and/or perspecti 202
+• Were there any WITNESSES:

-what the students account and/or perspecti ve:
+What the students account and/or perspecti ve?

 Your professional opinion (where relevant):

-Any other relevant information (distinguish b petween fact and opinion).
+Any other relevant information (distinguish b between fact and opinion):

 E.g. previous concerns